seongsukim-ml/QHFlow/README.md

 ```

 ### Finetuning
-Finetuning requires a pretrained model as a starting point, which is specified using the 'original_ckpt' parameter in the command.
+(Note: currently not working.
+Will be fixed) Finetuning requires a pretrained model as a starting point, which is specified using the 'original_ckpt' parameter in the command.

 ```bash
 python -m experiment.train_qh9-finetune \